madisonsorah/madisonsorah/README.md

-hi there!
+Hi there!

-currently studying full-stack software engineering at flatiron school most interested in front-end development + working with react & css if you'd like to collab, i'm all ears!
+Currently studying Full-Stack Software Engineering at Flatiron School.
+I'm most interested in Front-End Development + working with React & CSS.
+If you'd like to collab, I'm all ears.